So… Should You Desex Your Cat?

 Spay and neuter – how is it done?

 In both cases your pet will undergo a surgical procedure under general anaesthetic.
 Just like with humans, your cat will need to fast for the 12 hours leading up to the surgery.
-They can still have water during this time, just no food or they may vomit during surgery.
+They can still have water during this time, just no food or they may vomit during cat desexing surgery.

-A small incision is made in the midline of the abdomen.
+When desexing cats that are female, a small incision is made in the midline of the abdomen.
 Your vet will remove the ovaries and uterus and close the incision with layers of sutures.

-An incision is made over each side of the scrotal sac, and each testicle is removed.
+When desexing cats that are male, an incision is made over each side of the scrotal sac, and each testicle is removed.
 Much of the reproductive tract structure isn’t removed because without the testes he won’t produce sperm to father kittens.
 The vet ties together blood vessels and spermatic cords to stop the bleeding, so stitches usually aren’t required.

 Spay and neuter aftercare